 Though I do recommend purchasing the best lens you can afford, I also think it’s better to have a lens than to not have one.
 So start by trying to determine what you want a lens for, what you enjoy shooting, what the limitations are of your current gear.
 Then determine your budget.
 Then look through the lenses that fit those needs.
 Look at the weight of each lens.
 Is it too heavy for you?
 Look at the cost.
 Too expensive?
 Look at the features.
 A constant maximum aperture (f/4) is usually better than a variable maximum aperture (f/3.5-5.6).
 Does it have vibration reduction and do you care about that?
 And look for reviews and opinions from folks who seem to have similar interests.

 Now on to my own opinions of the gear I’ve used.
 Note that I use Nikon cameras, so all the lenses below are Nikon compatible lenses.
 The other camera makers have their own lines of lenses, and there are third party lens makers.
 They will usually have their own versions of the lenses below.
 But I can’t really speak to those as I’ve never used them.
 The letters DX are used when a lens is made to fit a crop-sensor camera.
 Most of the consumer-level cameras are crop-sensor.
-I have an older Nikon D300, which is a crop-sensor camera.
+I have a Nikon D300 and D500, which are crop-sensor cameras.
 The letters FX are used when a lens is made to fit a full-frame camera, which are often the higher end cameras.
 Nikon DX cameras can use most all of the DX and FX lenses (though some of the older FX lenses might not be fully compatible).
 But Nikon FX cameras should generally stick to FX lenses.
 Using DX lenses on an FX camera (unless they use a special shooting mode) will usually cause a hard vignette because the opening of the lens is smaller than the sensor.

 50mm lenses on a full frame camera give a field of view very close to what our eyes see.
 On a crop-sensor camera, as I have, they are slightly into the telephoto range.
 They can be great teaching tools, as they are a prime lens, not a zoom.
 Shooting with a prime is a great way to learn about framing and perspective.
 You have to zoom with your feet.
 The 50mm lenses are usually also inexpensive, which is always nice.
 I have an older model of the f/1.4.
 There is also a less expensive f/1.8 model, and a more expensive f/1.2 model.
 The smaller the f-stop number the wider the aperture.
 Wide apertures let in more light, so you can shoot in darker conditions, and they allow you to create images with shallower depth of field.
 I don’t use this lens very often.
 I suspect I might find it useful if I shot more street photography, or as a portrait lens when photographing people.
 I have been tempted to experiment with food and product photography, and I think I might make use of this lens for those.